IoTDevEnvExamples/DevKitKeywordSpotter/README.md

 ## Build and upload the device code

+1. In VS Code, select the serial port IoT DevKit connect.

-1. Open the command palette and select **IoT Workbench: Device**, then select **Device Upload**.
+1. Open the command palette and select **IoT Device Workbench:Upload Device Code**.

 	![IoT Workbench: Device -> Upload](images/iot-workbench-device-upload.png)

-2. VS Code then starts verifying and uploading the code to your DevKit.
+1. VS Code then starts verifying and uploading the code to your DevKit.

 	![IoT Workbench: Device -> Uploaded](images/iot-workbench-device-uploaded.png)

-3. The IoT DevKit reboots and starts running the code.
+1. The IoT DevKit reboots and starts running the code.

 ## Test the project